dc232/Google_test_task/README.md

 ## I have a permission denied public key error when using ansible
-In order for this to work see section marked (Ansible script important message) However when using a service account key you may not be able to acess the metdata page to add the key.
+In order for this to work see section marked (Ansible script important message) However when using a service account key you may not be able to access the metdata page to add the key.
 In this instance you could install gcloud sdk to manage the infrastructure

-I am still in the process of figuring this part out programatically
+I am still in the process of figuring this part out programmatically